 I have a severe carrot allergy that started 15 years ago.
 After I developed the allergy (literally overnight) I found myself reacting to other foods such as, sweet potatoes, radishes, turnips, beets, watermelon, cantaloupe, parsnips, and various squashes.
 I live with my husband's family who seem to not want to understand or help me prevent a reaction.
-They do not seem to want to understand cross contamination, and they refuse to change their diet so that my kitchen is… read more
+They do not seem to want to understand cross contamination, and they refuse to change their diet so that my kitchen is allergen free.
+(They like… read more

 Can you get your allergy test information or some medical document from your previous doctor that proves you are allergic?
 If not, then the only other option is to contact the National Food Allergy group and ask them to help you out.
 Your doctor needs to be told by people with clout that you can be allergic to anything and that people have gotten violently ill due to doctors refusing to believe that "specific rare food allergy can't be found by me".
 Besides, we all know that skin tests and blood tests are not always very accurate.